Top

 • Apply a generous coating of oil to all exposed metal.
 Aerosol oil does a good penetrating job; wiping with an oily cloth will also suffice.

-• Oil all bearings and other places, “2. such as the chain, as indicated on the machine.
-Check your operating manual to make sure you catch all of them.
+• Oil all bearings and other places – Check your operating manual to make sure you catch all of them.

-• Clean the oil filter.
+• Replace or clean the air filter.
 No doubt it will have clippings and other dirt in it after a season’s operation.
 Rinse in gasoline and add clean oil to the cup if your mower requires it.

 • Remove all gasoline from tank.
-If there is no drain valve, syphon it out.
+If there is no drain valve, siphon it out.
 Gasoline left in the tank will evaporate and leave a gummy residue.

 • Start the engine to use up all remaining gasoline in tank, fuel line and carburetor.
 This will prevent gum from forming in these parts of engine.